harkhinz/Ode-to-Base/README.md

 Smart wallets began to empower the crowd,
 Letting newcomers onboard without being cowed.
 Far from the chaos of systems so old,
+Base welcomed the masses with hands made of gold.